 This sheet is about exposure to dextromethorphan in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is dextromethorphan?